lsbdfz/Highlight-removal/README.md

-This code is capable of removing highlights from surgical instruments and tissue surfaces during surgery (endoscopic, fundus surgery) and includes videos of the results.
-Data sets and training code will be supplemented later
+This code can remove specular highlights from instruments and tissue surfaces during surgery (endoscopic and fundus procedures) and includes demonstration videos.
+The datasets and code will be provided after the paper is accepted.